Grocery Store Panic: A Supply Chain Wake-Up Call

 - Loss of topsoil

 - Droughts and the drying up of rivers and freshwater tables

-- Contamination of fresh water sources from industrial activities
+- Contamination of fresh water sources from industrial activities and conventional agriculture

 - Migration of younger generations to cities (i.e. not enough farm workers and future farmers)